 We start with an overview on how hydraulics work within simple machines.
 Children then experiment with the build components in the makerspace to see how they connect and work together.
 Our corporate sponsor, Caterpillar, provides a custom photo tour of an earth moving machine so your child can see its features close-up, and then model one of its hydraulic systems.

 We also work with 1:50 scale models of Caterpillar machines for a hands-on perspective on machine design.
 We explore the design process and consider safety, ethics, selling an idea, cost to build, cost to maintain, and specifications.
 Your child builds one project to take home, and reverse engineers others that are then broken into component parts for other makerspace users to work with.

-An actual hydraulic cylinder and a pump are provided so that our budding engineers can have a go at taking them apart.
+An actual hydraulic cylinder, motor and a pump are provided so that our budding engineers can have a go at taking them apart.
 Along the way, parts are identified.
 Close examination reveals how they were made.
 When the children are done with them, the cylinder and pump are reassembled.
-Engineers determine the specifications for cylinders and pumps.
+Engineers determine the specifications for hydraulic components.
 By taking these apart, your child literally gets hands-on, with those specifications!